 Monday, April 10, 2006 3:12 PM

-Wanted to give you the names and info of a few more veterans of Co.
+Wanted to give you the name and info of a veteran of Co.
 A, 47th Wisconsin Vol. Infantry that we found over the weekend.
-These veterans are buried at the South Medina Cemetery, which is located about ½ south of Medina, WI, on County M. Very nice, smaller, cemetery.
+This veteran is buried at the South Medina Cemetery, which is located about ½ south of Medina, WI, on County M. Very nice, smaller, cemetery.
 There are at least 4 veterans of Co.
-A buried there, including the company commander, William Young.
+A buried there, this, the company commander, William Young.
 With the exception of Capt.
 Young who has his military information on a very nice civilian marker, all need military headstones, so we will be ordering those soon.
 Here is their info:

 CAPT.
 WILLIAM YOUNG (1821-1890); enlisted at Dale, 2/18/1865; mustered out 9/4/1865.
 It appears that Capt.
 Young had earlier been a 1st Lt. in Co.
 I, 32nd Wisconsin Infantry.
 This company also consisted of many men from the Dale/Medina area, several of whom are also buried at South Medina Cemetery.

 Editors NOTE: Had this recently on Capt.
 Young from a Lady in California.